Senior Associate Dean for Medical Student Education

 Christopher A. Feddock, MD, MS, FAAP, FACP

 Dr. Chris Feddock is a 1998 graduate of the University of Kentucky College of Medicine.
 He completed a Med-Peds residency at the University of Kentucky in 2002.
 After residency, he was selected chief resident in Internal Medicine and completed a Master Educator Academic Fellowship in Internal Medicine and Pediatrics.
-Currently, he is an Associate professor of Internal Medicine and Pediatrics and Associate Dean for Curriculum.
+He served as Med-Peds Residency Program Director and Internal Medicine Residency Program Director prior to joining the Dean's Office in 2012.
+As the Associate Dean for Curriculum, he has overseen the successful revision of the College of Medicine curriculum.
+Nationally, Dr. Feddock serves on the United States Medical Licensure Examination (USMLE) Management Committee and is an active member of the National Board of Medical Examiners (NBME).
+Currently, he is an Associate professor of Internal Medicine and Pediatrics and Senior Associate Dean for Medical Student Education.

 Assistant Dean for Clinical Education